-I find the following article by Dr. Sabine Hossenfelder of the Frankfurt Institute for Advanced Studies (FIAS) extremely insightful and interesting.
-An excellent example of the Philosophy of Science.
-It strongly inspired me to debate the issues presented in it.
+I find the following article by Dr. Sabine Hossenfelder of the Frankfurt Institute for Advanced Studies (FIAS) insightful and interesting.
+A good example of the Philosophy of Science.
+It inspired me to debate the issues presented in it.

 All emphasis and links in the text of the article were added by me.
-I published my reply below Dr. Hossenfelder’s article.
+I included my responce below Dr. Hossenfelder’s article.

 Why doesn’t anti-matter anti-gravitate?

 Why aren’t there any particles that fall upward in the gravitational field of Earth?
 It would be so handy – If I had to move the couch, rather than waiting for the husband to flex his muscles, I’d tie an anti-gravitating weight to it and the couch would just float to the other side of the room: